simonmichael/hledger/hledger/hledger.m4.md

 (To learn about *writing* CSV, see [CSV output](#csv-output).)

-Note, for best error messages when reading CSV/TSV/SSV files, make sure they have a corresponding `.csv`, `.tsv` or `.ssv` file extension or use a hledger file prefix (see [File Extension](#file-extension) below).
+For best error messages when reading CSV/TSV/SSV files, make sure they have a corresponding `.csv`, `.tsv` or `.ssv` file extension or use a hledger file prefix (see [File Extension](#file-extension) below).